Handling Mouse Events

 #endif

-Fixed this error, the app builds successfully.
-The app starts, a window appears on the screen, I move the mouse and… nothing happens :(
+Once this error is fixed, the app builds successfully.
+The app starts, a window appears on the screen, I move the mouse, and… nothing happens. :(

-The cursor is still at the center of the game scene.
+The cursor remains at the center of the game scene.

-After a small search, I find the solution: I’m missing a tracking area!
+After a brief search, I found the solution: I’m missing a tracking area!

 A tracking area is: